mvhirsch/AuiIntegrationBundle/src/mvhirsch/Bundle/AuiBundle/README.md

 ## Twig Functions
 * aui_badge(3) // generates an AUI-Badge with content "3"
 * aui_lozenge('test') // generates an AUI-Lozenge with content "test" and default type
+* aui_message('error', 'an error occured', 'there was an error while saving the form') // generates an AUI-Message of type error

 ## Installation
 Use `base.html.twig`